Aliases for NRG1 Gene

 The protein encoded by this gene is a membrane glycoprotein that mediates cell-cell signaling and plays a critical role in the growth and development of multiple organ systems.
 An extraordinary variety of different isoforms are produced from this gene through alternative promoter usage and splicing.
 These isoforms are expressed in a tissue-specific manner and differ significantly in their structure, and are classified as types I, II, III, IV, V and VI.
 Dysregulation of this gene has been linked to diseases such as cancer, schizophrenia, and bipolar disorder (BPD). [provided by RefSeq, Apr 2016]

 GeneCards Summary for NRG1 Gene

 NRG1 (Neuregulin 1) is a Protein Coding gene.
-Diseases associated with NRG1 include schizophreniform disorder and schizophrenia.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include receptor binding and growth factor activity.
-An important paralog of this gene is NRG3.
+Diseases associated with NRG1 include Schizophrenia 6 and Lung Cancer.
+Among its related pathways are RET signaling and Agrin Interactions at Neuromuscular Junction.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and growth factor activity.
+An important paralog of this gene is NRG2.